Data-ARENA-Space/data-nadhi-documentation/docs/architecture/temporal/transformation-worker.md

 - Processes **transformation nodes** (`add_key`, `remove_key`) and other JSON operations.
 - Applies **filters and branching** for conditional workflow execution.
 - Triggers **DestinationWorkflow** for end nodes.
-- Maintains **outputs per node** for auditing and traceability.
+- Keeps **outputs per node** for auditing and traceability.
-- Logs activity-level failures to **MinIO** without halting other nodes.
+- Logs activity-level failures to **MinIO** without stopping other nodes.

-This design ensures **modular, fault-tolerant processing**, allowing high-throughput log transformations with complete observability.
+This design gives you **modular, fault-tolerant processing** that allows high-throughput log transformations with complete observability.